 The airport is only 11km from the city centre, which means that if you take a car it will be a 20-minute journey.
 This is great if you just want to get to your hotel and settle in.
 However, it should be noted that if you decide to take a bus to the city it will likely be double the time due to stops and specific routes.

-Car hire in Salzburg airport
+Car hire at Salzburg Airport

 If you want to hire a car straight from the airport, you’re in luck.
 There are a couple of places nearby where you can rent a vehicle as well as one that is part of the airport.

 Always book a car in advance so you can benefit from the lower prices.
-Also, at pick times, the availability is limited so you risk not having a car at all if you leave it till last minute.
+Also, at pick times, the availability is limited so you risk not having a car at all if you leave it till the last minute.
 Check the prices here and rent a car today.